-Singapore Property Prices Down, Long Term Fundamentals Remain
+Singapore Property Values Down, Fundamentals Still Strong

 The global population will hit 9 billion in just 20 years, more than a 25% increase from the current population.
 Because of this, there’s little uncertainty about real estate prices rising in small, wealthy city-states such as Singapore, Monaco, and Hong Kong.

 For Singapore specifically, it’s just a matter of when.
 The nation is now facing a decrease in property prices.
 However, demand is on an upward trend with sales surging to a two year high in 2015.
 A lack of land supply in the city-state means that demand will inevitably drive prices upwards.